Sights and Sounds

 ANN: When they first touched, they felt cilia, there among the other phagocytes.
 For their love could never be - they were of two different cultures.

-("Havah Nagillah" once through then "Soldiers Field."
+("Havah Nagillah" once through then "Onward, Christian Soldiers."
 They join in form two more times.)